Alcantor/LotusECU-T4e/stage15/README.md

 ## Usage example

-Once you have a bootloader with the flasher in it, you can do everything to the other blocks (Calibration and Main) more safely than ever and trough the OBD Port.
+Once you have a bootloader with the flasher in it, you can do everything to the other blocks (Calibration and Main) more safely than ever and through the OBD Port.

 	1. ./flasher.py -o b
 	2. [TURN CAR ON]